corey-cole/simple-torch-model/README.md

 ## Current State

 Exports for the TorchScript, `torch.export`, ONNX, and executorch for XNNPACK appear to work.
-XNNPack model inference has been tested, with the remaining formats still a WIP.
+Inference on loaded model has been tested for every API except TorchScript.

 Also, torch==2.9.0 adds the new `torch.export.draft_export` API which might be a useful option to include behind a command line switch.
 This project is hard-coded to use torch 2.8.0 and executorch 0.7.0.
 Forwards and backwards compatibility requires additional testing.